cosmos/cosmos/PLAN.md

 **Early Funders**: The Early Funders are qualified investors who purchase 5% of the Genesis atoms prior to the crowdfund.
-The proceeds from the early funding will go toward legal and PR fees, and also help pay salary for the Atom Foundation until the crowdfunding is complete.
+The proceeds from the early funding will go toward legal and PR fees, and also help pay salary for the Cosmos Foundation until the crowdfunding is complete.

-**Validator**: Validators are full nodes of an Atom zone that have the responsibility of committing blocks in that zone.
-The Atom Hub will start with 100 validator spots.
+**Validator**: Validators are full nodes of an Cosmos zone that have the responsibility of committing blocks in that zone.
+The Cosmos Hub will start with 100 validator spots.
 Due to the limited number of validator spots, not everyone who has atoms can be a validator.
 Instead, everyone else can bond atoms and delegate their consensus voting power to any of the 100 validators.
-Before Genesis, the Atom Crowdfund funders will play the Delegation Game to determine the top 100 bonded delegates who will become the genesis validators.
+Before Genesis, the Cosmos Crowdfund funders will play the Delegation Game to determine the top 100 bonded delegates who will become the genesis validators.

-### Essential Atom Software and Services
+### Essential Cosmos Software and Services

 **TendermintCore**
   * _Alpha_